Improved bounds on W-W' mixing with ATLAS resonant WZ production data at the LHC at $\sqrt{s}=13$ TeV: Introduction. The EGM as a general approach

 In an EGM, the trilinear gauge boson coupling is modified by a mixing factor

 where ${\cal C}$ is a scaling constant that sets the coupling strength.
 Note that the EGM can be parametrized either in terms of $(M_{W'},{\cal C})$ or in terms of $(M_{W'},\xi)$.
-Specifically, in an EGM the standard-model trilinear gauge boson coupling strength $g_{WWZ}$ ($=\cot\theta_W$), is replaced by $g_{W'WZ}=\xi\cdot g_{WWZ}$.
-Following the parametrization of the trilinear gauge boson coupling $W'WZ$ presented in \cite{Aaltonen:2010ws} for the analysis and interpretation of the CDF data on $p\bar{p}\to W'\to WZ+X$, expressed in terms of two free parameters,\footnote{Such a $W'$, described in terms of two parameters is here referred to as the EGM boson.} $\xi$ and $M_{W'}$, we will set, for the first time, $W'$ limits as functions of the mass $M_{W'}$ and mixing factor $\xi$ by using the ATLAS resonant diboson production data \cite{Aaboud:2017fgj} collected at a center of mass energy of $\sqrt{s}=13$ TeV.
+Specifically, in an EGM the standard-model trilinear gauge boson coupling strength $g_{WWZ}$ ($=e\cot\theta_W$), is replaced by $g_{W'WZ}=\xi\cdot g_{WWZ}$.
+Following the parametrization of the trilinear gauge boson coupling $W'WZ$ presented in \cite{Aaltonen:2010ws} for the analysis and interpretation of the CDF data on $p\bar{p}\to W'X\to WZX$, expressed in terms of two free parameters,\footnote{Such a $W'$, described in terms of two parameters is here referred to as the EGM boson.} $\xi$ and $M_{W'}$, we will set, for the first time, $W'$ limits as functions of the mass $M_{W'}$ and mixing factor $\xi$ by using the ATLAS resonant diboson production data \cite{Aaboud:2017fgj} collected at a center of mass energy of $\sqrt{s}=13$ TeV.
 The presented analysis in the EGM with two free parameters is more general than the previous ones where the only parameter is the $W'$ mass.
-Two specific cases will be named: for mixing factor ${\xi}$ equal to either ${\xi}=$0 or ${\xi}=$1, corresponding to $W'_{\rm SSM}$ and $W'_{\rm RM}$, respectively.
-In other words, we adopt the terminology
+As to the SSM, we have $W'_{\rm SSM}\equiv W'_{\rm EGM}({\xi}=0)$.

 Previous searches for an EGM $W'$ resonance in the $WZ$ channel have been carried out using $p\bar{p}$ collision data at $\sqrt{s}=1.96$ TeV at the Tevatron and $pp$ collision data at $\sqrt{s}=$7 and 8~TeV at the LHC.
 Early results from the Tevatron~\cite{Aaltonen:2010ws, Abazov:2009eu} derived by the CDF and D0 collaborations have put limits, at the 95\% CL, on the mass of a $W'$ boson between 285 and 516 GeV and between 188 and 520 GeV, respectively.
 The ATLAS and CMS collaborations have also set exclusion bounds on the production and decay of a $W'$ boson, in searches using the $\ell\nu\, \ell'\ell'$ channel, the ATLAS ~\cite{Aad:2014pha} and CMS~\cite{Khachatryan:2014xja} collaborations have excluded, at the 95\% CL, EGM (${\cal C}=1$) $W'$ bosons decaying to $WZ$ for $W'$ masses below 1.52 TeV and 1.55 TeV, respectively.
 Here $\ell'$ stands for an electron or muon.
 In addition the ATLAS Collaboration has excluded EGM (${\cal C}=1$) $W'$ bosons for masses below 1.59 TeV using the $\ell\ell\, q{q}$~\cite{Aad:2014xka} channel, and below 1.49 TeV using the $\ell\nu\,q{q}$~\cite{Aad:2015ufa} channel.
 These have also been excluded with masses between 1.3 and 1.5 TeV and below 1.7 TeV by the ATLAS~\cite{Aad:2015owa} and CMS~\cite{Khachatryan:2014hpa} collaborations, respectively, using the fully hadronic final state.
 To improve the sensitivity to new diboson resonances in the context of the EGM (${\cal C}=1$) in order to set the strongest exclusion bounds on the $W'$ masses, the fully leptonic, semi-leptonic and fully hadronic channels at 8 TeV were combined \cite{Aad:2015ipg}.
 The result of this combination was interpreted using the EGM $W'$ model with ${\cal C}=1$ as a benchmark.
 The observed lower limit on the $W'$ mass was found to be 1.8 TeV.
 The various decay channels generally differ in sensitivity in different mass regions.
 The fully leptonic channel, in spite of a lower branching ratio, is expected to be particularly sensitive to low-mass resonances as it has lower backgrounds.